The Future of Clothing: Regenerative by Design

 It all goes back to design.

-Registration for this summit is free—and includes access to a platform where you can view each conversation on the day of release as well as reflect and network with a community of peers.
+Registration is free.
+It includes access to two live sessions via Zoom and a platform where you can view a daily collection of recorded conversations during the summit—as well as reflect and connect with a community of peers.

 Eileen Fisher